monktastic/blog/pages/dialogue/act-6.md

 **Alice**: Indeed.
 You even called your worldview "self-healing," as in *it* heals *itself*.
-You cannot yet admit that *you* are patching it back up, because then you would also see that you could **stop doing that**.
+You cannot yet admit that *you* are patching it back up, because then you would also see that you could *stop* doing that.
 That would in turn allow you to actually *test* my "crazy idea" instead of throwing weak circular arguments at it.
 But of course you don't want to do this, because part of you already knows what the result will be.
-That is the discomfort you feel.
+That is source of your discomfort.

 **Bob**: But if I already know how it will turn out, and that makes me uncomfortable, then the Truth -- whatever it is -- must be something